 If at all feasible, Candidates are encouraged to book a practice session in the exam room.
 This provides the Candidate with an opportunity to become familiar with the room, the audiovisual equipment, and to sort out any technological issues before the date of the Oral Defence.

-If the Oral Defence is scheduled to take place at the Graduate Student Centre in room 200 or 203 then candidates can schedule a practice session by emailing a few potential dates and times to the Doctoral Exams team.
+If the Oral Defence is scheduled to take place at the Graduate Student Centre or in the Anthropology and Sociology Building between Jul 13 and August 30, 2018 then candidates can schedule a practice session by emailing a few potential dates and times to the Doctoral Exams team.
 To give room booking priority to Candidates seeking to book Oral Defences, practice sessions can be booked a maximum of 4 weeks in advance.

 Appointment of the Examination Chair

 Graduate and Postdoctoral Studies will normally begin the task of finding a suitable Examination Chair after the Oral Defence date, time and location have been finalized.
 Information about the role of the Examination Chair and eligibility requirements can be found under Selecting the Examination Chair.

 Once an Examination Chair has been confirmed, Graduate and Postdoctoral Studies will notify the Research Supervisor, Candidate and Graduate Program by email.
 Graduate and Postdoctoral Studies will provide the Chair with an electronic (PDF) version of the dissertation.
 If the Chair requests a paper copy of the dissertation then the Research Supervisor will be required to provide one.